egonSchiele/typestache/README.md

 npm install typestache
 ```

-Run Typestache and point it towards your template directory:
+Typestache consists of a CLI tool and a library.
+To use it, point the CLI tool towards your template directory:

 ```
 typestache src/templates